MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/compare-windows-server.md

 - As the runtime server for a Windows application.
 - To use one or more of the built-in server roles such as Active Directory, file services, DNS, DHCP, or Internet Information Services (IIS).
 - As a traditional server, such as a bare-metal domain controller or SQL Server installation.
-- For traditional infrastructure such as VMs connected to Fibre Channel SAN storage.
+- For traditional infrastructure, such as VMs connected to Fibre Channel SAN storage.

 ## Compare product positioning